Read more about our incredible line-up of motorcycle talent at the Bike Fest’s and Talk Series.

 Serious Crash Unit & Road Policing, Wellington

-Sgt Peter Sowter is a passionate motorcyclist with a particular interest in examining motorcycle crashes to figure out ways to stem the loss of life.
-This year Peter will be talking about serious and fatal crash investigations, covering off:
+Sgt Peter Sowter has been a passionate motorcyclist for over 40 years and has spent the past 25 or so years with the Police Serious Crash unit, attending and analysing fatal and serious crashes to determine the cause.
+He has a special interest in examining motorcycle crashes to figure out ways to stop the loss of life.
+This year Peter will be talking about serious and fatal crash investigations, including:

 Peter joined the Ministry of Transport (MoT) back in 1988 because they were prepared to pay him to ride a motorcycle for a living.
 Peter says that worked out well as he rode Yamahas and BMWs up and down the Remutaka Hill, near where he was based in Upper Hutt.